CBD for Epilepsy & seizures

 One of the best properties of CBD is that it rarely has severe side effects, even at high doses.

-However some side effects with CBD are possible.
 Patients using CBD for epilepsy have reported the following side effects:

 In a recent randomized, double-blind, placebo-controlled trial on 120 children and young adults with Dravet syndrome, the following side effects were experienced by some subjects: